desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 Then you can open the add-ons by hovering over Add-ons.

 ### Resolve an audio issue
-There is a problem with muted sound after pausing and that is a workaround to resolve this issue.
+There is a problem with muted sound after pausing and this is a workaround to resolve this issue.

 You should also install an add-on "Services - Unpause Jumpack".
 To install it, search for it's name.
 Then configure it so that "Jump back onpause" section has the following values: